-Jamie’s TED talk ‘How the mysterious dark net is going mainstream’ has received over 2.5 million views.
+Jamie’s TED talk ‘How the mysterious dark net is going mainstream’ has been watched almost 5 million times.
 His main topics are cyber security and privacy online, new political movements, social media research and analysis, and internet cultures.

 In 2017 Jamie presented the two-part BBC TWO documentary series ‘The Secrets of Silicon Valley’ about how technology was changing politics and society, including Cambridge Analytica’s role in the 2016 US election.
 In 2019 he wrote and presented the hit BBC podcast series ‘The Missing Cryptoqueen’